 News Corporation (NWSLV) - Total Liabilities

-Based on the latest financial reports, News Corporation (NWSLV) has total liabilities worth AU$6.05 Billion AUD (≈ $4.28 Billion USD) as of December 2025.
+Based on the latest financial reports, News Corporation (NWSLV) has total liabilities worth AU$6.27 Billion AUD (≈ $4.44 Billion USD) as of March 2026.
 Total liabilities represent everything the company owes to external parties, combining both current liabilities—like accounts payable, short-term debt, and accrued expenses—and non-current liabilities such as long-term debt, pension obligations, lease liabilities, and deferred tax liabilities.
-Explore News Corporation (NWSLV) cash conversion ratio to assess how effectively this company generates cash.

 News Corporation - Total Liabilities Trend (2011–2025)

 This chart illustrates how News Corporation's total liabilities have evolved over time, based on quarterly financial data.
-Check NWSLV asset liquidity ratio to evaluate the company's liquid asset resilience ratio.
+See News Corporation current assets vs equity to evaluate short-term liquidity relative to the company's equity base.

 News Corporation Competitors by Total Liabilities